NEW YORK CITY – When Rockstar arrived at the BluePearl Veterinary Partners hospital in Midtown, the 2-year-old Chow Chow was close to death.

 His immune system was destroying his own red blood cells, and Rockstar wasn’t responding to the treatment he received at a different hospital.
 The situation looked bleak.

-Dr. Adam Eatroff, director of BluePearl’s hemodialysis center, opted to treat the dog with a process called therapeutic plasma exchange, where a machine “cleans” a patient’s blood by removing diseased plasma and replacing it with healthy plasma taken from a donor.
+The veterinarian team at BluePearl’s hemodialysis center opted to treat the dog with a process called therapeutic plasma exchange, where a machine “cleans” a patient’s blood by removing diseased plasma and replacing it with healthy plasma taken from a donor.

 The results were remarkable: after his first two-hour treatment, Rockstar was alert and walking again.
 A few days later, he was back to his typical, playful self.

-“A lot of people don’t know that dialysis is available for pets, just like in human medicine,” said Eatroff, who is board-certified in internal medicine and completed a fellowship in hemodialysis.
+“A lot of people don’t know that dialysis is available for pets, just like in human medicine,” said the veterinarian who worked on the case.
 “But it can be used to treat a variety of conditions and can yield impressive results.”

-Dialysis has been used in veterinary medicine for many years, but it was offered only at a few universities and research institutions, which meant it was inaccessible to many pet owners, Eatroff said.
+Dialysis has been used in veterinary medicine for many years, but it was offered only at a few universities and research institutions, which meant it was inaccessible to many pet owners.

 Now that’s changing, although there are still relatively few treatment centers around the country.
 The BluePearl Veterinary Partners hospital in Midtown has been offering dialysis for about two years.
 In that time, they have treated about 40 patients.